Kenedian/CursedCards/README.md

 The app uses free hosting, so the backend may take around 30 seconds to wake up after inactivity.
 The database is also hosted on a free tier, so some admin/game actions may be slower.

 ## Local Setup
+#### By default, local setup uses the included safe for work demo database.

 ### 1. Clone the repository